 Beth HaGan Nursery School has an ongoing Chesed program At the beginning of each school year, the class together with the teachers select a charity to support for the entire year.
 In addition, they hold an annual toy drive before Hanukkah and a clothing drive before Passover.
 Chesed programs are coordinated through Director Rachel Mathless.

 TIGN Religious School students regularly collect funds for tzedakah, which each class counts monthly.
 During the course of the year, the fifth graders do research into various social service agencies and make educated decisions as to where to send the collected funds.
 The children of the lower grades visit both Atria residences during the Hanukkah and Purim seasons.
 During various times over the course of the year, the TIGN Religious School coordinates with the Waxman High School and Youth House and Beth HaGan Nursery School and synagogue-wide efforts to organize food, clothing and toy collections.
-For more information, contact Director of Congregational Schools Rabbi Amy Roth.
+For more information, contact Director of Kulanu Religious School and Teen Education Connie Reichman.

-The Waxman High School and Youth House participates in various short-term projects throughout the school year, each focused on a specific area of social action, and learns about Social Justice through the curriculum.
+The Waxman High School and Youth House participates in various short-term projects throughout the school year, each focused on a specific area of social action5, and learns about Social Justice through the curriculum.
 Some highlights include the 7th grade Chesed projects, the high school Midnight Run, and the USY Tikkun Olam program.
-For more information, contact Director Avi Siegel.
+For more information, contact Director Loen Amer.